java -jar mimv.jar -f datafile

 The "Options" menu allows selection of rendering mode and various molecule rendering options, including a choice whether the original coordinates read-in from SDfile should be used, or new coordinates created by automatic Molinspiration depiction.

-Displayed molecules may be easily saved as a png image (the q keyboard shortcut), which may be used in publications, presentations, or when building web sites.
+Displayed molecules may be easily saved as a png image (the q keyboard shortcut) and used in publications, presentations, or components of web sites.

-Click with a right mouse button on a molecule launches a pop-up menu, allowing to copy either molecule SMILES or molecule image to the clipbourd.
+Click with a right mouse button on a molecule launches a pop-up menu, allowing to copy either molecule SMILES or molecule image to the clipboard or to launch molecule editor to modify the molecule.

 Please contact info[at]molinspiration.com concerning a test installation of Molinspiration Molecule Viewer, as well as for price and license conditions (special discount is applicable to academia).